Weight and Fertility

 The chance of suffering a stillbirth for obese women was two-fold higher*.
 You can see from these results that as weight increases the chance of a successful birth progressively falls.
 The most prominent effect occurs when the BMI is over 35, when women are fully a third less likely to achieve a live birth.
 Even with a successful birth, the odds of delivering before 32 weeks, which is quite premature, increases by over 25% when the BMI is over 30 and by over 50% when the BMI is over 35.
 Such early delivery can lead to a marked increase of the chance of the newborn not surviving or having very significant health problems or permanent handicaps.

 For reasons that are not understood, these effects are greater in non-white (Asian, Latino and African-American) compared to white women (Luke 2011b).
-The chance of failing to give birth was 86% higher in non-white compared to white women who are obese.
+The chance of failing to give birth was 86% higher in non-white compared to white women who were obese (Luke, 2017).
 For prematurity, African-American women are at even greater risk, particularly with multiple pregnancy.
 Weight control is therefore particularly important in all non-white women having IVF.
+Because of all of these risks, transfer of a single embryo should be considered whenever possible.
+The greater the risks, the more important it is to consider this option.

 Do not try to lose weight while you are pregnant.
 That could result in poor growth of your baby and even a loss of I.Q. points.
 However, women who are overweight can gain less weight during pregnancy than women who have a normal weight, without adversely affecting the offspring.
 Current guidelies are given in Appendix E of the book below but you should ask your OB how much weight you should gain based on your pre-pregnancy weight.